mrfdev/1MB/Resources/Server/1mb-start-todo.md

 ## Compatibility decisions before the next larger revision

-1. Confirm whether session names remain letters-only or expand to a documented safe character set.
+1. [x] Session names use a documented safe set: 1-32 lowercase ASCII letters, numbers, hyphens or underscores, beginning with a letter or number.
+   Completed in `2.18.2`, build `085`.
 2. Confirm which quality-of-life commands, if any, belong in this intentionally small wrapper.